 Vancouver is lucky to be close to so much excellent sea kayaking.
 In fact within 90 minutes of downtown Vancouver there is plenty of sea kayaking to keep both novice and expert kayakers happy.
-Take your own or rent a sea kayak; if you’re a bit nervous take advantage of a short lesson offered by most of the rental companies.
+Take your own or rent a sea kayak.
+If you’re a bit nervous take advantage of a short lesson offered by most of the rental companies.

 Here’s where you can sea kayak close to Vancouver

 For new kayakers the waters around Granville Island are easier to paddle though there is more boat traffic.
 A few hours in any of these locations provide a unique perspective of Vancouver.
-Two hour rentals cost $36 for a single kayak and $49 for a double

-Kayaking out of Deep Cove
+Go kayaking out of Deep Cove

 Deep Cove is 25 -30 minutes away from downtown Vancouver.
 Sea kayaking is on the beautiful waters of Indian Arm, a fjord worthy of up to two full days of paddling.
 The Deep Cove Canoe and Kayak Center is located in a quiet bay so novice paddlers can try out kayaks in a protected area before heading down the fjord.